WHITE MOUNTAIN APACHE BEHAVIORAL HEALTH SERVICES, INC.

 - MS Office proficiency, familiarity with Adobe software, social media platforms and the ability to correctly operate a copier and fax machine.

 - Strong interpersonal skills with an ability to work effectively with a wide range of people, teams, managers, supervisors, and vendors.

 - Demonstrate critical thinking, problem-solving and organizational and time management skills with ability to work independently, with flexibility within prescribed deadlines.

-- Ability to pass all pre-employment testing, including, but not limited to, fingerprint clearance, drug testing and background check.
+- Ability to pass all pre-employment testing, including, but not limited to, fingerprint clearance and background check.

 **NOTE: Preference in filling vacancies is given to qualified Indian candidates in accordance with the Indian Preference Act (Title 25, U.S. Code, Section 472 and 473).